 In DAC statistics, net flow minus payments of interest.

-Grants or loans to countries and territories on the DAC List of ODA Recipients (developing countries) and to multilateral agencies which are: (a) undertaken by the official sector; (b) with promotion of economic development and welfare as the main objective; (c) at concessional financial terms (if a loan, having a grant element of at least 25 per cent).
+Resource flows to countries and territories on the DAC List of ODA Recipients (developing countries) and to multilateral agencies which are: (a) undertaken by the official sector; (b) with promotion of economic development and welfare as the main objective; (c) at concessional financial terms.
 In addition to financial flows, technical co-operation is included in aid.
-Grants, loans and credits for military purposes are excluded.
+Grants, loans and credits for military purposes and transactions that have primarily commercial objectives are excluded.
 Transfer payments to private individuals (e.g. pensions, reparations or insurance payouts) are in general not counted.

 Countries or territories whose financial institutions deal primarily with non residents.